Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 Class based are simply Javscript Classes that extend React.Component the class includes:
 - render(): returns the JSX that is structure of the component/what it is going to look like
 - constructor(): gets called when the component is instantiated, where you might want to initalize any state for your component
-    - if you component takes in any properties, use the `super()` in the constructor
+    - if a component takes in any properties, use the `super()` in the constructor

 ```tsx